OCA/hr/hr_public_holidays/README.rst

 #.
 If you need to generate holidays for another year different from next one,
    or take as source another year different from the last one, go to the "Optional" page for configuring these parameters.

+To customize the color to highlight public holidays in calendar views:

+#. navigate to *Settings > Technical > System parameters*
+#. provide a value to `calendar.public_holidays_color` key (both hex RGB and
+   valid web color names will do, and invalid color settings would be ignored completely).

 Usage
 =====